dongviethoang/CStar-Language/README.md

 ## Overview

 CStar is a superset of C/C++, Java, and C# designed to provide a modern, expressive syntax while maintaining compatibility with existing C++ ecosystems.
-The language is currently in **Beta development (version 1.5.9)**.
+The language is currently in **development (version CStar26)**.

 ### How It Works